latoulicious/SIPP/README.md

 # Sistem Informasi Perangkat Pembelajaran

-A comprehensive information system designed to streamline the management of educational resources.
-Built with Go, Vue.js, and PostgreSQL, and emphasizing clean architecture.
+This project served as my college thesis.
+It's a comprehensive information system designed to streamline educational resource management.
+Built with Go, Vue.js, and PostgreSQL, it emphasizes clean architecture principles.

 ## Demo